Spacerocket007/Steam-Auto-Shutdown/README.md

 Requirements: Python 3.0 or newer (tested on Python 3.9)

-Step 1: Download zip and extract all
+Step 1: Download latest release (v2.2)

+Step 2: Extract it and move it to any location (in a way that you can easily find it again)

 Step 2: Open the folder Steam-Auto-Shutdown-main

-Step 3: Open the folder Steam-Auto-Shutdown and run Steam-Auto-Shutdown.pyw with Python.
+Step 3: Run Terminal and navigate to Steam-Auto-Shutdown.pyw with cd -> for example: cd \Users\name\Desktop\Steam-Auto-Shutdown-main\Steam-Auto-Shutdown

+Step 4: Run file with: python Steam-Auto-Shutdown.pyw

 -----